-To test your program, make sure that you've enabled Python 3, then run lab09.py.
+To test your program, make sure that you've enabled Python 3, then run fixed_lab10.py.
 Try a few different inputs to see how well your program works.
 The two example runs below should test that everything works.

 '''

-bash-4.1$ python lab09.py
+bash-4.1$ python fixed lab10.py

 Enter an integer between 1 and 100 (inclusive): 200

 Invalid choice!

 Enter an integer between 1 and 100 (inclusive): -5

 Invalid choice!

 Enter an integer between 1 and 100 (inclusive): 1

 Thank you for choosing 1

-Found dupes of 4 next to each other.

-Found dupes of 7 next to each other.

 The result of the nearby duplicate test:

-There are 2 matches
+Found dupes next to each other: 4

 The result of the equivalence test: No match

-The average is 4.090909090909091
+The average is 3.8

-bash-4.1$ python fixed lab09.py
+bash-4.1$ python fixed lab10.py

 Enter an integer between 1 and 100 (inclusive): 9

 Thank you for choosing 9

-Found dupes of 4 next to each other.

-Found dupes of 7 next to each other.

 The result of the nearby duplicate test:

-There are 2 matches
+Found dupes next to each other: 4

 The result of the equivalence test: They match!

-The average is 4.090909090909091
+The average is 3.8

 '''